attester/attester/README.md

 **Usual options:**

 `--phantomjs-path <path>` Path to the [PhantomJS](http://phantomjs.org/) executable.
-It defaults to the path of phantomJS that is automatically installed locally.

-- *Important note: you can install PhantomJS by yourself.
-In that case you must pass `--phantomjs-path` argument.
-Otherwise, you'll get runtime errors.
-However, we discourage you to do so because attester is not compatible with all versions of PhantomJS.*
+Attester does not install PhantomJS automatically.
+The path to the PhantomJS executable can be specified either in the PHANTOMJS_PATH environment variable, or through this command line option.
+If none are specified, the `phantomjs` binary should be in your `PATH` for Attester to find it.

 `--phantomjs-instances <number>` Number of instances of [PhantomJS](http://phantomjs.org/) to start (default: `0`).
 Additionally, a string `auto` can be passed to let the program use the optimal number of instances for best performance (max.
 1 per CPU thread).